 4. YOU’VE ALREADY HEARD ABOUT SLOVENIAN WINE.

 You heard that Slovenia has the same latitude as Bordeaux and Napa Valley and you’re curious to try some wine from this often overlooked but so perfectly positioned wine growing Country.
 Or perhaps you have tried a sip somewhere already and would like to have some more.
-Either way a Wine Tasting is the perfect place to start exploring.
+Either way, a Wine Tasting is a perfect place to start exploring.

 5. YOU’D LIKE TO STOCK UP YOUR WINE LIBRARY WITH SOMETHING IMPRESSIVE.

 Slovenia has some of the best wines in the world, consistently ranking high on international evaluations, receiving numerous awards and excellent reviews.
 Some even receiving gold medals in the world’s most important and influential wine competitions, such as the Decanter World Wine Awards (DWWA) and AWC Vienna.
 If you’re looking for a bottle of something exquisite, look no further.
 Wine tasting will bring you samples of some of the best awarded Slovenian wines.

 6. YOU WISH TO BROADEN YOUR HORIZONS.

 As you have probably noticed there’s much more to wine than just “white or red”.
 In fact, there’s always something new you can learn about it.
 There is an endless number of varieties, colours, smells and tastes.
 Just by looking at some different ways in which wine can be produced it becomes clear that this is a complex field of knowledge, where even experienced sommeliers continue to learn more as they keep tasting.

 7. YOU LIKE TO PAIR FOOD AND WINE.